 “What people need to realize is that without manganese you can’t make steel,” says Mills.
 “If Gabon quit shipping in their ore or we had a problem with South Africa, we don’t have a steel industry anymore.”

-Small market, big potential for a North American manganese supply chain
+Small market, big potential for a domestic manganese supply chain in North America

 The North American manganese market is tiny — just half a million tonnes per year.
 Most of that goes into steel, with the remainder sold to the battery industry.
 For the latter, China is the almost exclusive supplier, having cornered the market for EMD.
 The US is the world’s largest consumer of EMD and China supplies 97 percent of it.